 CITIZEN SCIENCE PROJECT

 Pollution Mapping Citizen Scientists will be trained to perform the same monitoring methods used by ORCA Scientists, and will “adopt” a site within the Indian River Lagoon, or in any water body that influences the health of the lagoon, to test seasonally.
 Teams of Citizen Scientists will work in the field and laboratory to collect and analyze samples.
-Commitment can range from simple water quality monitoring to performing the complete array of analyses completed by ORCA Scientists for our pollution mapping projects.
+Commitment can range from simple water quality monitoring to performing the complete array of analyses completed by ORCA scientists for our Ecotoxicity projects.

 Phillip and Sandy Mills